 Florida Overtime Laws

 All employers must pay Florida workers the minimum hourly wage for the hours they have worked for.
 Sometimes people can work for extras hours over a long period of time and when payment time arrives the employer refuses to pay overtime wages.
 This is totally against FLSA; employees have the right to make claims for all the hours which they have not been paid for.
 All employers must be aware of the FLSA rules regarding overtime pay.
 The definition of wage, employee and employer are the same as defined by the FLSA (Fair Labor Standards Act).
 This means that all the employers within Florida must abide by the FLSA standards.
-If employees also have worked for overtime they must be compensated as well, any Nonexempt employee that worked for over 40 hours per week is entitled to overtime pay.
+If employees have worked overtime they must be compensated and non-exempt employees that worked over 40 hours per week is entitled to overtime pay.

 Florida Minimum Wage

-Starting from January 2017, the new minimum wage is $8.10/hour, there is a slight increase from the previous minimum wage which was set back in 2016 at $8.05/hour, the minimum hourly rate of Florida is slightly higher than that of the federal standard which is $7.25/hour.
+Starting in January 2019 the new minimum wage in Florida is $8.46/hour.
+In January 2017, the minimum wage was $8.10/hour, there was a slight increase from the previous minimum wage which was set back in 2016 at $8.05/hour, the minimum hourly rate of Florida is slightly higher than that of the federal standard which is still at $7.25/hour.
 The Florida Department of economic opportunity is required to set the minimum wage each year; this is calculated according to the increase in consumer prices.

 Tipped Minimum Wage In Florida

 According to FLSA, employers can receive tip credit if they satisfy the minimum wage for the tipped employees.
-Every tipped employee must be given the minimum tipped wage of $5.08/hour; this law is in effect from January 2017.
+Every tipped employee must be given the minimum tipped wage of $5.08/hour; this law was in effect from January 2017.
+Accordingly, the minimum wage for tipped employees in Florida increased to $5.44 per hour January 2019 from the previous tipped hourly rate of $5.23.

-Has your right been violated regarding minimum wage and overtime?
+Have your rights been violated regarding minimum wage and overtime?
 Florida doesn’t have specific laws concerning overtime, but still, all employers must abide by the rules and regulation set by the federal government.
 For any Florida resident that have been denied the minimum hourly wage and overtime wages, he should know that his employer has violated the FLSA rules.

 FLSA Overtime Claims

-* Employers that mistakenly treat an employee as an exempt from FLSA overtime requirements.
+* Employers that mistakenly treat an employee as exempt from FLSA overtime requirements.

 * Employers that failed to track, record and compensate overtime workers for the job-related activities they’ve done.